nraesalmi/embedded-systems-sensor-tag/README.md

 ---

 ## **Contributors**
-- **Niklas Raesalmi**: Designed and implemented the SOS button and light blinking functionality.
+- **Niklas Raesalmi (PM)**: Distributed work, scheduled meetings, designed and implemented the SOS button and light blinking functionality and integrated the UART communication.
-- **Hieu Bui**: Worked on detecting device motion using the MPU sensor for Morse code input.
+- **Hieu Bui**: Worked on detecting device motion using the MPU sensor for Morse code input and integrated the UART communication.
-- **Huan Vo**: Integrated the UART communication and 'Star Wars' theme sound effect.
+- **Huan Vo**: Worked on state machine and 'Star Wars' theme sound effect.

 ---